project-koku/koku-metrics-operator/docs/csv-description.md

 # Koku Metrics Operator
 ## Introduction
 The `koku-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift.
 The operator runs on the latest supported versions of Openshift.
-This operator obtains OpenShift usage data by querying Prometheus every hour to create metric reports and uploading the metrics reports to cost management at [console.redhat.com](https://console.redhat.com) to be processed.
+This operator obtains OpenShift usage data by querying Prometheus every hour to create metric reports that it uploads to cost management at [console.redhat.com](https://console.redhat.com) to be processed.
 For more information, reach out to <costmanagement@redhat.com>.

 This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
 In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).